phagmaier/5443-Spatial-DB-Hagmaier/Assignments/P03/README.md

 ## These combinations are then turned into multi point line strings
 ## And then saved into a table where all these paths will be stored
 ## We will also store the area for the 50 largest military bases in a seperate table
-## with the idea behind it being to find if these lines intersect any of the locations of the military bases
+## with the idea being to find if these lines intersect any of the locations of the military bases

 # Message about output:
 ## My pg admin is not working for some reason and the data displays horribly on my terminal